Allu Arjun filmography

-In 2012, Arjun played the primary eye witness of a 1500 crore bank robbery, who fakes his death and leaves the city as a part of witness protection in Trivikram Srinivas' Julai.
+In 2012, Arjun starred in Trivikram Srinivas' Julayi.
 The film was one of the five highest-grossing Telugu films of 2012.
-His next film, Iddarammayilatho, directed by Puri Jagannadh, received positive to mixed reviews from critics, and it was declared hit at the box office.
-In 2014, Arjun made a crucial cameo appearance in the commercially successful film Yevadu, directed by Vamsi Paidipally, for which he won critical acclaim.
+His next film, Iddarammayilatho, directed by Puri Jagannadh, received mixed reviews from critics, and it was declared hit at the box office.
+In 2014, Arjun made a crucial cameo appearance in the film Yevadu, directed by Vamsi Paidipally, for which he won critical acclaim.
 His next release in 2014 was Race Gurram, directed by Surender Reddy, which became the highest grossing Telugu film of the year and the fourth highest-grossing Telugu film of all time.
 He then produced and acted in a short film titled I Am That Change, directed by Sukumar, which was based on the theme of anti-corruption.
-His first release of 2015, S/O Satyamurthy directed by Trivikram Srinivas, opened to decent feedback from critics.
-His first release of 2016, Sarrainodu directed by Boyapati Srinu, opened to mixed to positive reviews from critics.
+His first release of 2015, S/O Satyamurthy directed by Trivikram Srinivas, opened to decent feedback from critics and was a commercial success.
+His first release of 2016, Sarrainodu directed by Boyapati Srinu, opened to mixed to positive reviews from critics and went on to be a blockbuster.
 With this film, Allu Arjun has scored his third consecutive blockbuster film during summer after Race Gurram and S/0 Satyamurthy.
 His next release was Duvvada Jagannadham directed by Harish Shankar.
 It received generally mixed to positive reviews from critics but went on to become one of the biggest hits of 2017.
-In 2018, Allu Arjun had played the role of an aggressive soldier in Naa Peru Surya, Naa Illu India, directed by Vakkantham Vamsi.
-His 2020 Trivikram-directed action drama Ala Vaikunthapurramuloo became one of highest-grossing Telugu films.
+In 2018, Allu Arjun had played the role of a soldier struggling with anger issues in Naa Peru Surya, directed by Vakkantham Vamsi.
+His third collaboration with Trivikram Srinivas, the action drama Ala Vaikunthapurramuloo (2020), became the highest-grossing Telugu film of 2020 and the second highest grossing Indian film of 2020.

-In 2021, Allu re-united with director Sukumar for Pushpa: The Rise - Part 01 in their third collaboration after the Arya series.
-Allu stars as the titular character Pushpa Raj where a plays a coolie-turned-sandalwood smuggler.
-Its first installment, titled Pushpa: The Rise - Part 01 released in December 2021 while the second installment Pushpa 2: The Rule is scheduled to release in 2024.
-Following this, Allu is committed to team up with director Sandeep Reddy Vanga for their next project, tentatively titled AA22.